BradDunagan/react-paneless/README.md

 - This library supports persisting layouts.

 - Blue lines indicate the frame/pane with user focus.
 You can navigate around fames and panes with the Alt-f and Alt-p keys.
 Alt-b will activate the focused pane's menu.
 Hitting Alt-b again will activate the associated frame's menu.
-Arrow keys are used to navigate the menus and Escape (or clicking anywhere outside) closes the menu.
-The blue outline indicating the focused pane appears only for a few seconds and then fades so as not to obscure the app's content.
+Arrow keys are used to navigate the menu's items and Escape (or clicking anywhere outside) closes the menu.

+- The blue outline indicating the focused pane appears only for a few seconds and then fades so as not to obscure the app's content in that pane.

+- A frame is sized with the mouse by hovering around its lower right corner.

 <p align="center"> <img src="/images/RR-App-ScreenShot-002.png?raw=true alt="RR App Screenshot" /> </p>